andkrau/NuanceResurrection/README.md

 of each processor.
 This should only be done while the main emulator loop is stopped.

-Use the Load File button to load a COFF executable or NUONROM-DISK file into memory.
-If the load is successful the emulation loop will automatically be started as if the "Run" button were pressed.
+Use the Load File button to load a COFF executable or NUONROM-DISK file (or respective containers) into memory.
+If the load is successful, the emulation loop will automatically be started as if the "Run" button were pressed.
 Prior to starting the emulation loop, the pcexec register of MPE3 will be set to the entry point of the executable and the mpeGo bit of the mpectl register will be set.